daostack/arc.js-scripts/README.md

-    daoCreate | create a DAO given a json spec for the DAO daoParticipantsList | list participants in the given DAO, by reputation daoSchemesList | list the schemes registered with the given DAO ethTransfer | transfer ETH from one account to another proposalVote | cast a vote on the given proposal with the given voting machine proposalGpStake | stake on a vote on the given proposal with the given GenesisProtocol
+    daoCreate | create a DAO given a json spec for the DAO daoParticipantsList | list participants in the given DAO, by reputation daoSchemesList | list the schemes registered with the given DAO daosList | list the names and addresses of all the DAOs created using the Arc DaoCreator contract in the packaged version of Arc.js ethTransfer | transfer ETH from one account to another proposalVote | cast a vote on the given proposal with the given voting machine proposalGpStake | stake on a vote on the given proposal with the given GenesisProtocol